Benair, Queensland

+Geography

+The Bunya Highway enters the locality from the south (Kumbia) and exits to the north-east (Inverlaw).

+The land use is a mixture of crop growing and grazing on native vegetation.

 History

 The Benair area opened for settlement circa 1914.

 Boonare State School opened on 31 July 1911 but was renamed Benair State School later that year.
 It closed on 9 December 1977.
 It was at 433 Benair Road.

 Reedy Creek Provisional School opened in 1911 as a half-time school in conjunction with Mannuem Creek Provisional School (meaning the two schools shared a single teacher).
 It closed on 30 September 1912.
 On 27 July 1916, it reopened as Reedy Creek State School.
 It closed in 1963.
 It was at 993 Reedy Creek Road.

 A Lutheran church congregation formed in 1917 and erected St Paul's Lutheran Church with an associated cemetery in 1921 at 8965 Bunya Highway.
 In 1950 a new church was built.
 In 1958 a church hall was added by relocated by relocating a former army building from Gregory Terrace in Brisbane.
 The church closed in 1977 and the church building was relocated to become a chapel at Mount Tamborine.
 After the church closed, the site became known as the Peace Lutheran Hall and Cemetery.
 Although listed on the South Burnett Local Heritage Register, approval to demolish the hall was given in 2017 but the cemetery had to be preserved.